- How do I make a hire enquiry?

 How much does it cost?

-Average price is around £550 per show - and it can get cheaper for longer runs - but you will need to add a bit for get-in and technical work/dress rehearsal before the first show which makes one day hires a bit more than that and longer runs more economical.
-So one day hires are often about £750, while a two day event with get-in from mid-day on day one followed by two evening shows might be about £12,00, 3 days £1600 and so on.
+Average price is around £550 a performance - and it can get cheaper for longer runs (a six show week usually comes in around £3,000 - 3,500) but you will need to add a bit for get-in and technical work/dress rehearsal before the first show which makes one day hires a bit more than that.
+Maybe closer to £780.
+While a two day event with get-in from mid-day on day one followed by two evening shows might be about £1200, 3 days £1600 and so on.
 Dry hire for rehearsal and get-in time on days prior to opening is £30/hour up to £50/hour with technician.
 Final price depends on technical complexity, your marketing capabilities, the kind of show it is, running time etc. Box Office splits may be possible for returning hirers, once we've got to know you.
 Also, rehearsed readings and simple shows often have later get-ins and so one day hires can be a good option for straightforward shows with clear artistic/financial aims.
 Also, we'd rather be open than closed on any night so if you've got a whacky idea for a short-notice cheap try-out, - try us.

-Longer runs are all by negotiation but think in terms of £480 a show.
+Longer runs are all by negotiation but think in terms of £490 each performance.
 We seat 170 in thrust layout and 220 in-the-round.
-We also take 6% of box-office sales made via us to cover cc charges.
+Its your choice what to charge for tickets.
+We also take 6.5% of box-office sales made via us to cover cc charges.
 But that's it!

 We avoid hidden charges and contra charges.
 What you negotiate and agree in your contract is what you pay.